Jacreator/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 5-firstlines display the first 10 lines of a file The file 6-third_line display the third line of a file The file 7-file creates a new file and write to it
+The file 8-cwd_state write the result of ls -al into a file